-You did it.
-You landed that amazing sponsorship deal you’ve been after… but you had to offer more product callouts and promoted posts than you wanted.
-Now you’re worried about looking like a sell-out.
+You did it!
+You landed a fantastic sponsorship deal that you’ve been after, but you had to offer more product callouts and promoted posts than you had wanted.
+Now you’re concerned that the message isn't authentic to you or your brand.

-Sponsors are a fact of life for influencers, but striking a balance between talking up a partner’s product and looking like a corporate mouthpiece is tricky.
-Your audience is your biggest asset; damaging their trust with a clumsy sponsored post can have a devastating impact on your channel.
-To keep yourself out of trouble, follow these guidelines for organically promoting brands.
+Sponsors are a fact of life for influencers, but there is a fine balance between talking up a partner’s product and looking like a corporate mouthpiece.
+Your audience is your biggest asset; damaging their trust with a clumsy sponsored post can have a devastating impact on your channel and compromise your credibility with your fans who trust you.
+To preserve your authenticity, follow these guidelines for organic promotion.

 Only choose sponsors you’re honestly willing to recommend

 It’s important to consider the company behind the brand, too.
-Spend an hour researching potential partners for culture inconsistencies with your brand.
-Allying yourself with a company your fans hate will damage your reputation.
+Spend time researching potential partners for inconsistencies in their messaging or brand that may not align with yours.
+Associating yourself with a company that your fans dislike will damage your reputation and may impact their trust of you.

-Finally, allow yourself enough creative freedom in your sponsor-influencer contract to provide constructive criticism.
+Finally, allow yourself enough creative freedom in your contract to speak with your own voice and provide a realistic picture of the endorsement.
 Your review will be more effective if you point out flaws as well as advantages.
-Fans don’t need everything to be perfect; they just want to know they can trust you to provide an honest review.
+Fans don’t need everything to be perfect; they want to know they can trust you to provide an honest review.

-If fear over losing followers is holding you back from tagging sponsored posts, know that the exact opposite is true.
-Failing to tag can damage your credibility among fans.
+If fear of losing followers is holding you back from tagging sponsored posts, know that the exact opposite is true.
+Failing to tag or "hiding" sponsored content can damage your credibility among your fans.

-Never hide a sponsor or pretend you paid for something you were given to review.
-Transparency is important to fans.
-They expect you to have sponsors and they’re interested to know what products you like, but they need reassurance that you’re more than a mouthpiece.
-Being upfront about partnerships protects the creator-fan relationship.
+Full transparency is essential when promoting a product or brand.
+While your fans expect you to have sponsors and are interested to know what products you like, they need reassurance that you’re more than just a mouthpiece.
+Being upfront about partnerships protects the creator-fan relationship and builds both trust and credibility.

-Skipping tags can also get you in trouble with social media platforms.
-There are common conventions for tagging paid content (#sponsor, #ad, etc) that platforms require in their terms and agreements.
-Some, like YouTube, even have guidelines about what kinds of sponsor content can be shown as well.
+Eliminating tags can also get you in trouble with social media platforms.
+There are standard conventions for tagging paid content (#sponsor, #ad, etc.) that platforms require in their terms and agreements.
+Some, like YouTube, even have guidelines about what type of sponsored content may be shown.

 You don’t have to tag every single post where your sponsor’s items appear, but always tag sponsored posts.
-A friendly thanks to a partner at the end of a video is another way to organically disclose without seeming awkward.
+A warm mention of a partner at the end of a video is another way to organically disclose the relationship while maintaining your authentic voice.

 Create compelling visuals

-Remember that you want every post, even sponsored ones, to look good and be on brand for your channel.
-Visually appealing content will be shared three times more than unappealing images, which is good for you and your sponsor.
+Remember that you want every post, even sponsored ones, to look good and be on brand for your platform.
+Visually appealing content will be shared three times more than unappealing images, which is good for both you and your sponsor.
 A few notes:

 - Use the item naturally, in your own style that your followers enjoy.

 - Focus on features rather than labels.
-Followers don’t care about the label; they want to know how the product works.
+Followers don’t care about the name; they want to know how the product works.

 - Be sure to get action close-ups if the item is technical or hard to see.